List of EastEnders characters introduced in 2018: Stuart Highway

 Later, Linda calls time on her marriage to Mick when he admits he started smothering Stuart.
 She betrays Mick by visiting Stuart, ignoring Mick's desperate phone call and telephoning Stuart saying she believes him.
 Linda and Stuart begin meeting regularly and become close despite the family's, especially Tina's, protests.
 She tells the family she thinks Mick is guilty, throws away her wedding rings, and later throws the family out, then allows Stuart to move in, and calls a solicitor to begin divorce proceedings from Mick.
 What Stuart, Mick and the rest of their family does not know is that all this is a mere smokescreen from Linda to conceal her plan to help get Mick out of prison, which she eventually confesses to her mother-in-law Shirley Carter (Linda Henry) and swears her to secrecy.
 Linda manages to get Stuart to confess that Mick did not shoot him and he is arrested for perverting the course of justice.
 Mick bundles Stuart into the boot of a car and drives to an abandoned factory where he vows to kill him.

 Laura-Jayne Tyler of Inside Soap described Stuart as "lairy" and called him "the most objectionable new character in years!"
 In July 2018, Champ was longlisted for "Best Bad Boy" at The Inside Soap Awards.
 Stuart's shooting was nominated for Best Soap Storyline at the 2018 Digital Spy Reader Awards; it came in ninth place with 4.3% of the total votes.
 The reveal that Stuart shot himself was nominated for Biggest OMG Soap moment; it came in tenth place with 4.3% of the total votes.
 The following year, Champ received a National Television Awards nomination in the Newcomer category for his portrayal of Stuart.
 In July 2019, Champ was longlisted for "Best Bad Boy" again at The Inside Soap Awards 2019.
+Following Stuart's 2022 departure, Gary Gillatt from Inside Soap bemoaned the character, writing, "Goodbye then, shouty Stuart.
+EastEnders always seemed more attached to you then we were.
+Now we can turn the volume back up".